 The risk is the impact this will have on brand DFID.
 At the moment, DFID is recognised around the world for its work and its no-strings-attached grant and programme support.
 The notion that DFID could directly make investments and look for returns is a cause for concern.

 It is clear that India is a country on the rise.
 USAID has said India doesn’t need money; it needs expertise and our expertise costs money.
-The question is whether, post-2015, the UK sells its expertise or donates it.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The question is whether, post-2015, the UK sells its expertise or donates it.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.